 - Clinical pathology conferences, at which time residents will discuss call issues and present cases including patients with infectious diseases

 The residents will attend biweekly:

-At their own discretion, resident may attend the infectious diseases virology and HIV journal clubs, and the intermittent invited lecturers for the infectious diseases division.
-They will also attend bimonthly slide unknown sessions covering a wide variety of infectious agents.
+At their own discretion, resident may attend the infectious diseases virology and HIV journal clubs, and the intermittent invited lecturers for the Division of Infectious Disease.
+They will also attend bimonthly slide unknown meetings covering a wide variety of infectious agents.

 Residents will have the opportunity to attend weekly microbiology laboratory management meetings and to present microbiology cases to the medical technologists and microbiology staff.